dcos/dcos-cli/design/tab_complete.md

 binary (subcommands, flags, etc.) so the CLI can provide at least a basic completion experience even on older versions of our plugins.

+Delivery of the completion script is handled similarly to `kubectl`.
+It will be shipped as a static string in the binary that's output when `dcos completion <shell>` is called.
+It will be up to the user to do whatever they want to with it, either sourcing when the shell starts or putting it wherever they keep other completion scripts.

 ## Complications ##